MicrosoftDocs/intellicode/docs/sharing-custom-models-tips.md

 To solve these problems, IntelliCode has a model sharing feature which lets you share _any_ model you've created with _anyone you provide a link to_, and also keeps those who use the link updated whenever you retrain your model.

 # How models get applied
-Before talking about using shared models, it's useful to understand how Intellicode applies all models to generate its recommendations.
+Before talking about using shared models, it's helpful to understand how IntelliCode applies all models to generate its recommendations.

 Models are applied to a given user by merging together, per signed-in user: